 - Social Studies

 Passing the four GED® tests is widely accepted for furthering your studies and career.
 The College's Testing Center offers the GED® tests at regularly scheduled days and times.
 The Testing Center can be reached at 425-388-9288.

 Benefits to acquiring a GED® Certificate

 - A GED® is accepted by most employers as an equivalent to a high school diploma.

 - A GED® accepted by most college admissions officers.

 - Earning a GED® demonstrates a level of learning that meets or exceeds the performance of the top two thirds of U.S high school graduates.

 EvCC GED® preparation classes are located throughout Snohomish County.
-There are locations at Everett Community College, Tulalip College Center in Marysville, Park Place Middle School in Monroe and Weston High School in Arlington.
+There are locations at Everett Community College, Tulalip College Center in Marysville, Lake Tye Building in Monroe and Weston High School in Arlington.

 If you have additional questions about GED® classes see the frequently asked questions (FAQs).